 What would you do if you found a fossil at a WA State Park?
 Is it legal to keep?

-I guess if no one knew about it, you'd be ok.
-But wouldn't you want to know more about it?
-Where it come from?
-How did it get here?
-What good is it too keep for yourself?
-I found it interesting to learn that there is a program to inspire people to turn over artifacts to the proper people.
-This would mean that others would be able to enjoy the find as much as you.
-And by doing so, you would get to learn the history behind the find.
+I learned something fascinating - there's a program to inspire people to turn over artifacts to the proper people.
+That means others would be able to enjoy the find as much as you.
+By doing so, you would get to learn the history behind the find.

 If you discover an object that you believe may be valuable, it's recommended that you: